Sonalleve MR-HIFU: Device approvals

 The Sonalleve is approved for treating uterine fibroids in Europe, most of Asia, the Middle East and South America.
 Philips has received CE Marking for its Sonalleve MR-HIFU system.
 Equivalent to Food and Drug Administration (FDA) approval in the U.S., CE Marking is recognized by countries in the European Economic Area, Asia, South America and Africa and signifies that a product complies with the essential requirements of relevant health, safety and environmental protection legislation.

 The company has also applied for FDA approval for the system.
 The process for clinical trials and study are already underway.
 The device is also approved for the treatment of bone metastasis and is undergoing development for the treatment of prostate cancer and breast cancer.

 Treatment procedure

 The method is quicker and comfortable compared to the conventional procedures currently done for the treatment of uterine fibroids such as hysterectomy, myomectomy or uterine artery embolization.
 The procedure is usually done on an outpatient basis with the patient leaving the hospital on the same day.
 The patient may be kept for observation for another 24 hours.

 The procedure is performed in three stages:

 Planning stage

-Patients undergo evaluation using three-dimensional MR imaging to determine their eligibility for treatment.
-If they meet the criteria, their condition is assessed and treatment planning is scheduled.
-During the appointment, patients are positioned on the MRI table in a prone position, ensuring proper acoustic coupling.
-The treatment areas are marked based on MR images.
-Intravenous fluids or conscious sedatives may be administered, and a non-lethal dose of ultrasound waves might be delivered as a test to ensure accuracy.
+The patients are evaluated using three dimensional MR imaging which is used to determine if the patient is eligible for treatment.
+If the patient satisfies the criteria for treatment, the condition is evaluated and the treatment time is planned accordingly.
+The patient arrives at the stipulated time and is placed in a prone position on the MRI table.
+The device is positioned correctly so as to achieve acoustic coupling and the regions of treatment are marked using the MR images.
+The patient may also be given IV fluids or conscious sedatives.
+A test delivery of a non lethal dose of ultrasound waves may also be focused to ensure accuracy.